The Supreme Court’s EPA Ruling Is Going to Be Very, Very Expensive

 Ironically, that means that the Court’s conservative supermajority just ruled that the market cannot be allowed to find its own solutions when it comes to how utilities should adjust to climate change.
 Instead, the EPA should instruct power plants on what technology to use to meet their goals.

 Although the ruling will not stop the regulation of carbon pollution altogether, it is still ominous for liberals.
 In 2007, the Supreme Court ruled that the EPA could regulate carbon pollution and other greenhouse gases.
 Since then, though, the justices have raised concerns about most of the proposals to actually do so.
-This state of unofficial nonregulation has protected fossil-fuel companies, which have yet to bear significant regulatory burdens that are simultaneously insulated from nuisance lawsuits involving climate change—because they are, at least in theory, regulated by the federal government.
+This state of unofficial nonregulation has protected fossil-fuel companies, which have yet to bear significant regulatory burdens but which are simultaneously insulated from nuisance lawsuits involving climate change—because they are, at least in theory, regulated by the federal government.

 The ruling’s effects may be more seriously felt outside of climate policy.
 In his decision, Chief Justice Roberts cited the “major questions doctrine,” a conservative legal idea that says federal agencies cannot issue regulations about questions of “vast economic and political significance” if Congress has not told them to do so.
 That doctrine carves out an exception to another idea, which legal experts call “Chevron deference,” that allowed agencies some freedom to interpret the laws governing them when Congress had not spoken clearly on a topic.
 (Chevron deference was named after a lawsuit involving the oil company Chevron and Justice Neil Gorsuch’s mom.)